 In this guide, we’ll dive into details about each of these year-end activities.
 Remember that it’s best for your organization to prepare as much as possible for your fundraising activities and accounting activities throughout the year so you don’t end up scrambling at the end of the year to get everything in order.

 The Form 1099 is similar to the W2 that you provide to employees, but it’s meant for your organization’s contractors.
-While you technically won’t need to send these forms until January 31st, you should make sure you have all of the information necessary to issue these forms before the start of the new year.
+While you technically won’t need to send these forms until January 31, you should make sure you have the information necessary to issue these forms before the start of the new year.

 First, make sure you know who you need to send 1099s to.
 Jitasa’s guide to Form 1099s for nonprofits provides the following four conditions that must be met for a vendor or contractor to require a 1099:

 - Your nonprofit made a payment to someone who is not your employee